avikpal/matlearn/README.md

-machine learning algorithms implementated using matlab
+machine learning algorithms implemented using matlab
 =======================================================
 necessary information can be found in the respective 'ex' files. for any further queries please contact: avikpal.me@gmail.com